uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/financial-support-for-teacher-training.md

 duration of the course.

 <div class="call-to-action">
-For more information and to search for undergraduate teacher training courses visit [UCAS](https://www.ucas.com).
-When you’ve chosen some potential training providers for this programme, you should contact them for more details about eligibility and bursary payments.
+<p>For more information and to search for undergraduate teacher training
+courses visit UCAS(https://www.ucas.com).
+When you’ve chosen some potential training providers for this programme, you should contact them for more details about eligibility and bursary payments.</p>
 </div>

 ## Scholarships